Banish the stigma: you are not bad at math. Math is bad at you.

 - The exchange: greeting and welcoming students

-- The micro-lecture: 10 minutes of direct instruction
+- Micro-lecture: 10 minutes of direct instruction

 The teacher stands at the center of the room, taking in who needs help, support, more challenge, or direction.
 The teacher is active, gathering formative assessment, and supporting students.
 Read what one teacher has to say about using this approach.